openvinotoolkit/datumaro/docs/developer_guide.md

 Once created, a dataset can be modified in batch mode with transforms or directly with the `put()` and `remove()` methods. `Dataset` instances record information about changes done, which can be obtained by `get_patch()`.
+The patch information is used automatically on saving and exporting to reduce the amount of disk writes.
 Changes can be flushed with `flush_changes()`.
-This information is used automatically on saving and exporting to reduce the amount of disk writes.

 ```python
 from datumaro.components.dataset import Dataset